JarEXE/nodebars/README.md

 - express-flash
 - axios

 You will be prompted to choose whether to include Bootstrap and SweetAlert2 assets in your public assets directory.
-I went with Bootstrap as I never really had much success getting TailwindCSS working properly in a Node JS project.

 After the script completes, a new folder named `my-node-server_<date+time>` will be created in your project directory.
 You may want to rename it to something more meaningful.